• Skip to Content

 In her long career Zeani sang with some of the finest colleagues of her time, from tenor Beniamino Gigli to Mario del Monaco, Franco Corelli, Giuseppe di Stefano, Alfred Kraus, Domingo, and Pavarotti.
 Her extensive recordings of many of the most beloved soprano roles are treasured by collectors everywhere.

-In 1980, Zeani and her late husband, the famous basso Nicola Rossi-Lemeni, joined the voice faculty of the Indiana University School of Music.
+In 1980, Zeani and her husband, the famous basso Nicola Rossi-Lemeni, joined the voice faculty of the Indiana University School of Music.
 They were immediately sought out by top students from around the world who benefited from their internationally renowned talents as both performers and teachers.
 He was honored with the rank of Distinguished Professor of Music in 1991 and she was awarded the title of Distinguished Professor of Music in 1994.
 This was the first occasion in the history of the University for a husband and wife to both receive this prestigious award.
-Zeani is the recipient of more than 30 awards and orders of merit for her singing, including the coveted Puccini Prize awarded in 1992 and Verdi in 1975.
+Zeani received more than 30 awards and orders of merit for her singing, including the coveted Puccini Prize awarded in 1992 and Verdi in 1975.

 • University